-Water, plumbing and bathroom fittings
+► Water, plumbing and bathroom fittings

 Repair category 1

-Notes Sanitary fittings are to a modern standard with no significant defects evident.
+Notes No significant defects evident.

-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient
+Heating and hot water

+Repair category 1

+Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.